learn-academy-2021-bravo/week-3-assessment-KevinBurgin/interview-questions.md

 6. STRETCH: What is an anonymous function in JavaScript?

-  Your answer:An anonymous function is a function that is not named.
+  Your answer:An anonymous function is a function that does not have a name.

   Researched answer:An anonymous function is a function that is declared without a name.